eamena-project/eamenaR/README.md

 # Data

+Data will come from two sources: exported files, and SQL queries.

+## Exported files

 GeoJSON is the preferred format for working with EAMENA.
 Create a search in EAMENA, in the export menu, copy the **geojson** URL (in green) to the clipboard, paste it into your web browser and create a GeoJSON file[^1].

 ![](https://raw.githubusercontent.com/eamena-project/eamena-arches-dev/main/www/geojson-export.png)